skmin-lab/unixmd/docs/source/objects/qm/prog_molpro.rst

 - **memory** *(string)* - Default: *'500m'*

-  This argment determines the memory to be allocated for Molpro calculation.
+  This argument determines the memory to be allocated for Molpro calculation.

 \